 - E-commerce/online sales only.

-- Not sold or serviced by 3rd party retailers.
+- Not sold, supported, or serviced by 3rd party retailers.

 - Highlighting “handmade,” yet many large Japanese companies nowadays mass produce product.

-- Paid or compensated for positive reviews to bloggers and vloggers.
+- Paid or compensated for positive reviews from influencers: bloggers, vloggers, and Instagrammers.

 - They tout limited availability due to low production output, yet in the “shipping and delivery” section they say “we are very rarely out of stock in our US warehouse.”